 We are happy that the class is growing every week.
 Participants seem to have found a place to connect themselves with other art lovers, relax their mind and immerse themselves in the painting class.

-Critiques – If you would like Danny to take a look at the best shot of you practice, please email to firstname.lastname@example.org and attached the image to us.
+Critiques – If you would like Danny to look at the best shot of your practice, please email to firstname.lastname@example.org and attached the image to us.
 Please either sign your work or leave some remarks on your work.
-We will keep your work anonymous and critique your practice painting during the lesson, So you need to be able to identify your own work when we are giving out critique.
+We will keep your work anonymous and critique your practice painting during the lesson, So you need to identify your own work when we are giving out critique.

 For better user experience

 - Start video Since we do not meet each other in person in the classroom, it may feel better if we can see each other in the meeting.
-All of the participants in the lesson are my former/current students, or friends of friends, so no one is a stranger to me.
 Turning on “start video” is preferred for me as a better way to “connect” through a virtual classroom.